 You might be wondering how old you must be to get LASIK.
-While you can get LASIK at any age—The FDA states that patients should be at least 18 years of age when pursuing LASIK—most patients are between the ages of 30 and 45.
+While you can have this procedure at any age—The FDA states that patients should be at least 18 years of age when pursuing LASIK—most patients are between the ages of 30 and 45.
 Patients will experience the aging effects of presbyopia when they are around age 40, whether or not they have had corrective eye surgery.

 What Vision Changes Occur After LASIK?

 Vision changes after LASIK surgery—which has an 85% to 90% effectiveness rate—involve alterations in refractive error, visual acuity, contrast sensitivity, and glare.
 The reshaping of the cornea during surgery flattens it and decreases any distortion that could cause nearsightedness, thus reducing the need for corrective lenses after surgery.

 While LASIK is effective in fixing common vision problems, you can still develop age-related eye conditions after undergoing this procedure.
 Possible eye conditions include:

 The question, “How long does LASIK last?” doesn’t have a definite answer.
 While the effects of LASIK surgery are permanent, the benefits can decrease over time.
 For most patients, the results of this surgery will last a lifetime.
 About 10-12% of patients nationwide will need an enhancement surgery because of anatomical changes to the eye/eyes.

 If the benefits of LASIK surgery decrease significantly over time, you can seek LASIK enhancement surgery to restore your vision to full capacity.
 LASIK enhancement surgery is a procedure that improves the results of LASIK surgery.
 It can be used to correct residual refractive error and reduce regression risk.